tnichols217/notes/APBiology/2/Notes/Projects/Plant Water Potential Lab.md

 3. The weight of the plant tissue of each container was measured
 4. an equal sufficient amount of glycosidic solution into each container was measured out, with differing concentrations for each container
 5. Each container's concentration was noted down
-6. Wait 24h
+6. 24 hours passed
-7. Remeasure the mass of the plant tissue after it has submerged for sufficient time
+7. The mass of the plant tissue after it has submerged for sufficient time was remeasured
-8. Calculate the percentage change in the mass of the plant tissue
+8. The percentage change in the mass of the plant tissue was calculated
 9. Compare the concentrations with the percent change in mass
 10. Draw conclusions